Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 - Higbee has been the target of 85 of his team's 607 passing attempts this season, or 14.0% of the target share.

-- Higbee has seen the ball thrown his way 18 times in the red zone this season, 15.9% of his team's 113 red zone pass attempts.
+- With 18 targets in the red zone this season, Higbee has been on the receiving end of 15.9% of his team's 113 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Higbee's matchup with the Buccaneers.